QMTesting/qmtesting.github.io/_posts/2026-05-18-qa-in-devops-a-simple-guide-for-new-testers.md

 ### **1. Learn the Basics of DevOps**
 Understand CI/CD, pipelines, version control, and environments.
-Beginner DevOps roadmaps emphasize learning Git, Linux basics, and CI/CD fundamentals early in your journey   [LinkedIn](https://www.linkedin.com/pulse/devops-roadmap-2025-zero-hero-guide-beginners-advanced-kiran-kumar-v-trk8c).
+Beginner DevOps roadmaps emphasize learning Git, Linux basics, and CI/CD fundamentals early in your journey.

 ### **2. Strengthen Your Testing Foundations**
 Know the core testing types: